Preparations

 The next day, waiting for the weather to improve, the first walk was planned to Loch Eireagoraidh, a little east of Mallaig.
 We parked the car at the Glasnacardoch Hotel, one kilometer south of Mallaig and walked through the swamp to Loch an Nostarie

 Now one needs to understand that lochs are often connected to other lochs.
 Our Loch was connected to Loch Bhada Dharaich and on the connecting stream the map said : "Stepping Stones".
 That must be a crossing of some sort and we decided to go for it.
 In most countries, stepping stones are large bolders that can be seen rising above the water.
-In Scotland that is not always the case for a logical reason: as you are probably already soaking wet anyway, the bolders do not nessesarily have to be above surface level as it makes no difference to your already drenched state.
+In Scotland that is not always the case for obvious logical reason: you are in Scotland, so rain water is probably already dripping down your neck into your boots.
+Due to this fact, the common criteria of a stepping stone being above water level, is a bit watered down due to the already drenched state you are in.

 Loch Nostarie and Rhum in the distance

 We guessed the right spot, took our shoes off and managed to cross.
-At the other side we dried our feet off which was probably the last time it made sense.
+On the other side, we dried our feet, before soaking them back into our boots, which was probably the last time it made sense.

 We climbed up slowly to Loch Eireagoraidh where we decided to have lunch.
 Lunch was interrupted by one of these dark clouds and we took shelter behind a large stone.
 Some lunch seats were better sheltered then others.
 As I prepared the tea, I naturally sat in the least exposed spot.
 These things have priority..